-FDA officials carry out routine inspection and analysis of imported foods at the ports of entry and at the retail level.
-FDA has the mandate to seize and destroy any product found to be contaminated.
+G-FDA officials carry out routine inspection and analysis of imported foods at the ports of entry and at the retail level.
+G-FDA has the mandate to seize and destroy any product found to be contaminated.

-The Food and Drugs (Amendment) Act 523 1996 Section 7 of PNDCL 305B stipulates that "food should be stored and conveyed in such a manner as to preserve its composition, quality and purity and to minimize the dissipation of its nutritive properties from climatic and other deteriorating conditions."
-The FDA has no specific regulations on packaging, waste disposal laws or product recycling regulations that impact imported food products.
-The FDA does not impose any specific restrictions on packaging materials.
+The Food and Drugs (Amendment) Act 523 1996 stipulates that "food should be stored and conveyed in such a manner as to preserve its composition, quality and purity and to minimize the dissipation of its nutritive properties from climatic and other deteriorating conditions."
+The G-FDA has no specific regulations on packaging, and there are no special municipal waste disposal laws or product recycling regulations that impact imported food products.
+The G-FDA does not impose any specific restrictions on packaging materials.
+There are no national strategies, goals, or proposals for reducing packaging-related waste.